AndrewSchenck/flask-restful-proxy/README.md

 # flask-restful-proxy
-A slightly more feature-full HTTP Proxy using Flask and Requests
+A slightly more feature-full HTTP Proxy using Flask and Requests.

 I've seen some patterns out there for doing request proxying through flask, but my use-case required something a little bit more complicated, and this is what I've come up with.

-All HTTP verbs are supported, and an optional JSON payload can be included, to be passed to the upstream request.
+Most HTTP verbs are supported, and an optional JSON payload can be included, to be passed to the upstream request.

 The APIRequestProxy object takes a simple dictionary which describes a proxy requext, instantiates the